 - No driving for at least 1 week

-- No heavy lifting (more than 5 kgs) for 6 weeks
+- No heavy lifting (over 5 kg) for 6 weeks

-The abdomen feels “tight” for several weeks after surgery, as though you are wearing an internal corset.
-Numbness may be present around the incision and the belly itself.
-In some cases, it may be permanent.
-The scar begins to fade after 3 months and may take 1 to 2 years to reach its final appearance.
-The majority of bruising and swelling will resolve within 6 weeks, but can persist for several months.
+The abdomen may feel tight for several weeks, similar to wearing an internal corset.
+Numbness around the incision or abdomen is possible and may persist in some cases.
+Scars begin to fade after approximately 3 months and may take 1–2 years to reach their final appearance.
+Most bruising and swelling resolve within 6 weeks but can persist for several months.

-It’s essential to follow your personalised recovery plan and attend all scheduled follow-ups with Dr Kumar for optimal outcomes.
+Following your personalised recovery plan and attending scheduled follow-ups with Dr Kumar is essential for optimal healing and outcomes.

 Cost of Abdominoplasty (Tummy Tuck) Surgery in Sydney

-Pricing for abdominoplasty surgery in Sydney can vary depending on the procedure type, complexity, hospital fees and individual factors.
+The cost of abdominoplasty in Sydney can vary depending on the type and complexity of the procedure, hospital fees, and individual factors.

 - Surgical fees